Severe Weather in Kentucky - December 13th, Hour 1

 Is that your forecast?

-We can see these things coming six to nine months advent in advance because of the overall pattern.
+We can see these things coming six to nine months in advance because of the overall pattern.

-So that's a different that's a different let me ask the question another way.
+Let me ask the question another way.

-I want to I want to really focus you like a laser beam here.
+I want to really focus you like a laser beam here.

-Can I say definitely that the influx the input of some CO2 into the atmosphere hasn't had any effect at all.
+Can I say definitely that the influx, the input of some CO2 into the atmosphere hasn't had any effect at all?

-By the way I want to say something the next big thing you're going to hear about is probably in the Philippines.
+The next big thing you're going to hear about is probably in the Philippines.

-Despite a record low year so far for Typhoon landfalls in the in the biggest basin which is the the Western Pacific a super typhoon may hit the Philippines Thursday or Friday and you'll hear about that and then I'll tell you we've we we've off to a warm start especially in the center part of the country of the winter when this flips around and I believe it's going to flip around big time all right you'll hear about that too.
+Despite a record low year so far for typhoon landfalls in the biggest basin, which is the Western Pacific, a super typhoon may hit the Philippines Thursday or Friday, and you'll hear about that.

 It's the same thing as a Texas freeze.

-Every single thing is weaponized which is why that was the greatest piece of advice you ever gave me brother to tell me to write that book because you're seeing the weaponization of the weather for this phony agenda right in front of you.
+Every single thing is weaponized, which is why that was the greatest piece of advice you ever gave me, brother, to tell me to write that book because you're seeing the weaponization of the weather for this phony agenda right in front of you.

-I'm on the TV side tonight we're going to show the graphics about how wrong that statement was especially compared to this year.
+We're going to show the graphics about how wrong that statement was, especially compared to this year.

 We've had record low hail amounts this year, near record low wind and tornadoes this year.